VentriPoint Diagnostics (CVE:VPT) Stock Price Down 14.7% – Here’s Why

-Shares of VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report) fell 14.7% during mid-day trading on Wednesday .
+VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report)’s stock price fell 14.7% during trading on Tuesday .
 The company traded as low as C$0.15 and last traded at C$0.15.
-266,015 shares changed hands during trading, a decline of 10% from the average session volume of 294,436 shares.
+266,015 shares were traded during mid-day trading, a decline of 10% from the average session volume of 294,436 shares.
 The stock had previously closed at C$0.17.

 Ventripoint Diagnostics Ltd., a medical device company, engages in the development and commercialization of diagnostic tools that monitor patients with heart disease worldwide.
 It offers Ventripoint Medical System (VMS), a medical imaging system that is used to generate three-dimensional models with critical volume and functional measurements of a patient’s heart chambers.